Musicamatics/SlowFast/README.md

 nvidia-smi

 # Use smaller batch size in config
-TRAIN.BATCH_SIZE: 64  # Instead of 128
+TRAIN.BATCH_SIZE: 64  # Instead of 128, remember to scale learning rate accordingly

 # Or use gradient checkpointing (slower but saves memory)
 MODEL.ACT_CHECKPOINT: True